ChrisADR/installer/README.md

-# stager
+# installer
-## Stager: An unofficial Gentoo installer designed in Python as Thesis Project from ChrisADR
+## Installer: An unofficial Gentoo installer designed in Python as Thesis Project from ChrisADR

-Welcome to stager, an unofficial Gentoo installer designed and developed by ChrisADR.
+Welcome to installer, an unofficial Gentoo installer designed and developed by ChrisADR.

 ### Why an unofficial installer?